-- It is held within a business model the objective of which is to hold assets to collect contractual cash flows; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the outstanding principal amount.
+- It is managed within a business model, the objective of which is to hold assets to collect contractual cash flows; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the outstanding principal amount.

-Financial assets measured at FVOCI
+Financial assets measured at fair value with changes in other comprehensive income iii.
+Subsequent measurement

-A financial asset is measured at fair value through other comprehensive income if both of the following conditions are met:
+These are financial assets that meet the following conditions:

-- It is held within a business model the objective of which is achieved by both collecting contractual cash flows and selling financial assets; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the outstanding principal amount.
+- It is held within a business model, the objective of which is achieved by both collecting contractual cash flows and selling financial assets; and - Its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the outstanding principal amount.